-This representation letter is provided in connection with your audit of the financial statements of Bay County Employees' Beneficiary Association (VEBA) Retiree Healthcare Plan, as of and for the year ended December 31, 2019, and the related notes to the financial statements, for the purpose of expressing an opinion on whether the basic financial statements present fairly, in all material respects, the financial position and results of operations, of the Bay County Voluntary Employees' Beneficiary (VEBA) Retiree Healthcare Plan in conformity with accounting principles generally accepted for governments in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of Bay County Voluntary Employees' Beneficiary Association (VEBA) Retiree Healthcare Plan (the "Plan"), a fiduciary component unit of Bay County, Michigan, as of and for the year ended December 31, 2020, and the related notes to the financial statements, for the purpose of expressing an opinion on whether the basic financial statements present fairly, in all material respects, the financial position and results of operations in conformity with accounting principles generally accepted for governments in the United States of America (U.S. GAAP).